Linux Wake-on-LAN worldwide

 ip a

-On your laptop:
+On a laptop:

 apt install wakeonlan